jimmycool/roche/Readme.md

-Roche Pune hackathon api endpoints
+Roche Pune hackathon API endpoints
+It has a statistic end point
+and Replace the string end point.